As virus surges, Trump rallies keep packing in thousands

 Ysabel Benejam, 69, of West Bloomfield, Michigan, drove about 90 minutes to Lansing and waited more than four hours in rainy, near-freezing temperatures to see Trump on Tuesday.

-“I’m not afraid at all,” said Benejam, wearing a “Make America Great Again” hat and a mask emblazoned with “Trump 2020.”
+“I’m not afraid at all,” Benejam, said while wearing a “Make America Great Again” hat and a mask emblazoned with “Trump 2020.”
 “We need to step back into normality.”

 Democrat Joe Biden, in contrast, has shunned rallies and instead holds online and drive-in events where people honk their horns to show support.
 He calls the Trump rallies “super-spreader events” and says he’s listening to the warnings of public health experts.